Livox-SDK/livox_ros_driver2/README.md

 This fork is adapted to ROS2 (jazzy).
 We've cleaned up the file structure and Cmake procedure so that the driver can be built with `colcon build`.

+It depends on [our fork of the Livox SDK2](https://github.com/tu-darmstadt-ros-pkg/Livox-SDK2/tree/jazzy) which is also adapted for use with colcon.

 Original instructions see below.

 # Livox ROS Driver 2